Adewale1010/all-low_level_programming/0x05-pointers_arrays_strings/README.md

-3-puts.c: C program that prints a string to stdout 4-print_rev.c: C program that prints a string in reverse 5-rev_string.c: C program that reverses a string
+3-puts.c: C program that prints a string to stdout 4-print_rev.c: C program that prints a string in reverse 5-rev_string.c: C program that reverses a string 6-puts.c: C program that prints every other character of a string, starting from the first character